 Being outside is a big part of what we do each day within our curriculum approach.
 We believe that being outdoors gives children a different experience and a chance to learn different things.
-It contributes to their overall development.
+Outside time contributes to children's overall development.

-We take children outdoors every day so they can crawl and explore, run, jump, swing, climb and use all the large muscles in their bodies.
-We also talk about the things children see, hear, touch and feel so they become aware of changes in the outdoor environment.
+We take children outdoors every day so they can crawl and explore, run, jump, swing, climb, and use all the large muscles in their bodies.
+We also talk about the things children see, hear, touch, and feel so they become aware of changes in the outdoor environment.